madlib/archived_madlib/ReadMe_Build.txt

 - Installed LAPACK library and header files.

   Platform notes:
-  + Mac OS X comes with LAPACK preinstalled (as part of the Accelerate framework)
+  + Mac OS X comes with LAPACK and BLAS preinstalled (as part of the Accelerate framework)
-  + On RedHat/CentOS, LAPACK comes with with the lapack-devel package
+  + On RedHat/CentOS, LAPACK and BLAS come with with the lapack-devel package
-  + On Solaris, LAPACK comes with the Orcale Performance Studio (FIXME)
+  + On Solaris, LAPACK and BLAS come with the Orcale Performance Studio

 - Internet connection to automatically download MADlib's dependencies if needed (Boost, Armadillo).
 See notes below.